Intubation: Tracheal intubation

 Tracheal intubation involves the placement of a tube, known as an endotracheal tube, into the mouth or nose.
 Intubation first begins with the use of anesthesia medications, usually delivered through an IV, to place the patient to sleep.
-Next, extra oxygen is administered to the patient through a face mask.
+Extra oxygen is subsequently administered to the patient through a face mask.
 Once the patient is asleep, an anesthesia provider will tilt the patient's head back and insert a viewing device, also known as a laryngoscope, into the patient's mouth.
 The laryngoscope is accompanied by a dull blade to help move other oral structures, such as the tongue, out of the way.
-Once the anesthesia provider identifies the epiglottis, which covers the larynx, the epiglottis is manually lifted using the laryngoscope.
-The endotracheal tube is inserted through the larynx past the vocal cords and secured by inflating a small balloon at the end of the endotracheal tube.
+Once the anesthesia provider identifies the epiglottis, which covers the larynx, the tissue is manually lifted using the laryngoscope.
+The endotracheal tube is inserted through the larynx past the vocal cords and is secured by inflating a small balloon at its extremity.
 Once secured, the laryngoscope is removed.
 The tube is then secured at the mouth, often using tape or with a strap that wraps around the patient's head.
 Finally, correct placement is verified by listening to both lungs for breath sounds.

-Nasogastric Tube
+Nasogastric tube

-Prior to placing a nasogastric tube, first involves measuring the correct length needed to have the tube reach the stomach.
-The most commonly used method used worldwide involves measuring the distance of the tube from the tip of the nose to the patient's earlobe to the xiphoid.
-Next, the first few inches of the tube is lubricated to facilitate placement.
+Prior to placing a nasogastric tube, the first step of the process involves measuring the correct length needed so that the tube reaches the stomach.
+The most commonly used method worldwide involves measuring the distance of the tube from the tip of the nose to the patient's earlobe to the xiphoid.
+The first few inches of the tube is then lubricated to facilitate placement.
 Some providers may also use a lidocaine spray to help numb the sinus cavity and throat.
-Next, the tube is inserted through the nostril and advanced to the back of the throat.
-Once the tube is in the back of the throat, the patient is instructed to take small sips of water as the tube is advanced through the esophagus.
+The tube is subsequently inserted through the nostril and advanced to the back of the throat.
+The patient is then instructed to take small sips of water as the tube is advanced through the esophagus.
 Once the nasogastric tube is inserted at the correct length, as determined previously, the tube is secured via tape.
 Verification of correct placement most commonly involves the use of a chest X-ray, where the end tip of the tube can be seen in the stomach.

-Urinary Catheterization
+Urinary catheterization

-One of the most common forms of urinary catheterization involves a type of catheterization known as Foley catheterization.
+One of the most common forms of urinary catheterization is known as Foley catheterization.
 During this procedure, a healthcare provider begins by sterilizing the genital area.
-Next, an anesthetic gel may be applied to ease discomfort.
+An anesthetic gel may then be applied to ease discomfort.
 The Foley catheter is then lubricated with gel before being inserted into the urethra.
-Once the catheter has been advanced into the bladder, a small balloon located toward the tip of the catheter is inflated to secure it into place.
-Lastly, the Foley catheter and bag is secured to the patient's leg.
+Upon advancement into the bladder, a small balloon located toward the tip of the catheter is inflated to secure it into place.
+Lastly, the Foley catheter and bag are secured to the patient's leg.